KyteProject/omux.dev/src/content/blog/08-calculating-phenotypic-age-with-python/calculating-phenotypic-age-with-python.md

 ## Conclusion and Closing Thoughts

 The exploration of biological age presents a fascinating intersection of biology, medicine, and data science.
-I thouroughly enjoyed learning about this topic, and I hope you found this article informative and insightful.
+I thoroughly enjoyed learning about this topic, and I hope you found this article informative and insightful.

 I plan to continue to track and measure my phenotypic age over time, and I'll be sure to share my results in a future article should I find anything interesting!